mikecosentino/Screenshots/README.md

 # screenshots.pak

-A MinUI app that starts a gallery for your images in your Screenshots directory.
+A MinUI app for browsing your saved screenshots.
+Automatically organized by game/app.

 ## Requirements